xuqun123/crazy-bee-project/backend/README.md

 ## How to Seed Fake Data

+- To feed `users` data, run the following: `npm run seed-users-data`

 - To feed `NFT collections` data, run the following: `npm run seed-nft-collections-data`

-- To feed `users` data, run the following: `npm run seed-users-data`
+- To feed `assets` data, run the following: `npm run seed-assets-data`

 ## How to Run Unit Tests